 - Health status of food handlers

 - During illness and injuries no food handling and employees to report illness to management

 - Personal hygiene of the highest standard to be maintained and hand washing display notices to be posted in the requisite food preparation areas

-- Personal behaviour and hygiene practices to be implemented by FBOs strictly
+- Personal behavior and hygiene practices to be implemented by FBOs strictly

-Product information and labelling – All packaged food products shall carry a label and requisite information as per provisions of Food Safety and Standards Act, 2006 and Regulations
+Product information and labeling – All packaged food products shall carry a label and requisite information as per provisions of Food Safety and Standards Act, 2006 and Regulations

 Appropriate Consumer awareness and complaint handling programme to be in place

 ESTABLISHMENT – TRAINING AND MANAGEMENT